 The Remuneration Committee, which meets at least twice a year, is chaired by an independent non-executive director and comprises only non-executive directors.
-The current members are S G Pretorius (Chairman), J B Magwaza and N Mjoli-Mncube.
-P H Staude, as CEO, and C Mokoena as the HR Executive, attend by invitation and M A C Mahlari is the secretary.
-The Remuneration Committee had three meetings during the period under review.
-The record of attendance is contained above.
-The report of the Remuneration Committee commences on page 68.
+The current members are SG Pretorius (Chairman), CB Sibisi and N Mjoli-Mncube.
+PH Staude, as CEO, and CK Mokoena as the HR Executive, attend by invitation and MAC Mahlari is the secretary.
+The Remuneration Committee had two meetings during the period under review.
+The record of attendance is contained below.
+The report of the Remuneration Committee which includes a summary of its responsibilities, commences on page 65.